Josuha Guilavogui: VfL Wolfsburg

 On 8 August 2014, Bundesliga club VfL Wolfsburg signed Guilavogui on a two-year loan deal from Atlético Madrid with an option of a permanent transfer included in the deal.
 The club exercised their option to buy on 18 May 2016 and signed Guilavogui permanently on a three-year deal for a fee of €3m.

 On 30 May 2015, Guilavogui came off the bench as Wolfsburg won the DFB-Pokal for the first time, defeating Borussia Dortmund 3–1 at the Olympiastadion in Berlin.

 Loan to Bordeaux

 On 30 January 2022, Guilavogui signed for Ligue 1 club Bordeaux on loan until the end of the season.
 The deal included a buy option.

 Mainz 05

 On 25 September 2023, Guilavogui signed for Bundesliga club 1.
 FSV Mainz 05, where he made 12 appearances.
 He left the club at the end of the season.

 Leeds United

 On 23 October 2024, Guilavogui joined EFL Championship club Leeds United on a contract until the end of the 2024–25 season.
 He made his Leeds debut on 2 November 2024 in the 3-0 league win against Plymouth Argyle, as a second half substitute.
 He left the club when his contract expired at the end of the season.

+Guilavogui officially announced his retirement on 23 May 2026.